Karam Singh of Patiala

 Karam Singh (1798 – 1845) was the fourth ruler of Patiala State and the Maharaja of Patiala.
 Singh was the first of the Patiala rulers to have the title of Maharaja.
 His reign was noted for Patiala State's territorial expansion and his support for the British Empire.
+During his reign, the kingdom of Patiala was the second-largest Sikh state, located in present-day southern Punjab and northern Haryana.
+The cause of his death is disputed, with varying theories regarding it.

 Early life and background

-Karam Singh was born in 1798.
-He was the son Sahib Singh, the ruler and Raja-e-Rajgan of Patiala.
+As per lore, Baba Ram Das of the Divana sub-sect of Sikhism blessed Raja Sahib Singh with a son, thus when the son was born he was named karam meaning "luck" or "fortune".
+Karam Singh was born in 1797 or 1798.
+He was the son Sahib Singh, the ruler and Raja-e-Rajgan of Patiala, his mother was Rattan Kaur (other sources state it was As Kaur).
 Singh was also the member of the Phulkian dynasty.

 Reign

 Singh became the ruler of Patiala in 1813.
 He was also the first ruler of Patiala to have been referred to as a Maharaja, the title having been bestowed on him by Mughal Emperor Akbar II.
 Singh was also noted as a patron of paintings, and from 1814 to 1815, he had a family of Rajasthani painters at his court.